elaforge/karya/doc/dev_notes/text-score.md

 ```

 Alternately, what about doing this all as a haskell DSL?
 It seems to work
-ok for Derive.Solkattu.Score.
+ok for Solkattu.Score.
 To avoid having "s everywhere, I would have to
 add a variable for each call, e.g. for each scale degree and ornament, and
 then have some operators to combine them.
 I'd still need an operator to join
 each note, so at minimum it would look like: